Hardcoreprawn/architecture/input/posts/patterns-and-antipatterns/dumb-pipes.md

 Slug: dumb-pipes
 Categories:
   - Patterns
+Description: This page is about designing and implementing effective communication between microservices in a distributed system.
 ---

 As services scale in a microservices architecture, they need to communicate.
 A communication network is important, to make sure each service can easily talk to the others, but as they scale, it's important to make sure they can grow and continue to communicate.